pseudoyu/Blockchain-dark-forest-selfguard-handbook/README.md

 **Multi-Signature**, As the name suggests, it requires signatures from multiple people to access wallets.
 It’s very flexible as you can set your own rules.
 For example, if there’re 3 people have the key (mnemonic words or private keys), you can require at least two persons to sign to access the wallets.
 Each blockchain has its own multi-signature solution.
 Most well-known Bitcoin wallets support multi-signature.
 However, in Ethereum, multi-signature is mainly supported through smart contracts, such as Gnosis Safe.
 Furthermore, MPC, or Secure Multi-Party Computation is becoming more and more popular..
 It provides an experience similar to the traditional multi-signature, but with different technology.
 Unlike multi-signature, MPC is blockchain agnostic and can work with all protocols.

-**SSS, Shamir's Secret Sharing**, SSS breaks down the seed into multiple shares (normally, each share contains 20 words).
+**SSS**, Shamir's Secret Sharing, SSS breaks down the seed into multiple shares (normally, each share contains 20 words).
 To recover the wallet, a specified number of shares has to be collected and used.
 For details, refer to the industry best practices below:

 >https://support.keyst.one/v/chinese/gao-ji-gong-neng/zhu-ji-ci/chuang-jian-dao-ru-fen-pian-zhu-ji-ci<br>
 >https://wiki.trezor.io/Shamir_backup